 The search for eternal youth has never been so laborious.
 From the stars of Silicon Valley research centers around the world are full of lotions, supplements, serums and diets.
-In this melee there is a substance that is hitting several hits.
+There is a substance in this melee that is hitting several hits.

-Rapamycin, an FDA approved drug normally used to prevent organ rejection after transplant surgery, showed great anti-aging capabilities.
+Rapamycin, an FDA approved drug normally used to prevent organ rejection after transplant surgery, has shown great anti-aging capabilities.

 The last point is that rapamycin can also slow down the aging of human skin, according to a study conducted by researchers at Drexel University College of Medicine just published in Geroscience.